C# .NET communication with API

 Description of fields in postData variable:

-Now you should just correctly encode/decode JSON data from request.
+Now you only have to correctly encode/decode JSON data from request.

-JSON encoding/decoding can be done in .NET by multiple libraries, which can serialize/unserialize data into/from JSON format.
+JSON encoding/decoding in .NET can be done by multiple libraries which can serialize and unserialize data into/from JSON format.

-To use this library in your project try to do following:
+To use this library in your project try the following:

 1. download Json.Net library